Palo Alto Medical Foundation

 While strong muscles are important for movement, flexibility allows you to move your muscles and joints through the full range of motion.
 Being flexible also helps reduce the chance of muscle injury.
 Ideally, stretching should be done before and after other types of exercise.

 Stretching can feel great, but as with other physical activity, if you do it incorrectly you can hurt yourself.
-Follow these simple tips for stretching to get the most benefit and avoid injury.
 Other activities that can help increase your flexibility include yoga and tai chi.

 Endurance: Aerobic Exercise